 - 1. A court order resulting from an eviction action notifying the individual or family that they must leave; or - 2.
 For individual and families leaving a hotel or motel- evidence that they lack the financial resources to stay; or - 3.
 A documented and verified oral statement and - 4.
-Certification that no subsequent residence has been identified and - Self-certification or other written documentation that the individual lack the financial resources and support necessary to obtain permanent housing.
+Certification that no subsequent residence has been identified and - 5.
+Self-certification or other written documentation that the individual lack the financial resources and support necessary to obtain permanent housing.

-Definition
+Category 3: Homeless Under Other Federal Statutes

-Unaccompanied youth under 25 years of age, or families with children and youth, who do not otherwise qualify as homeless under this definition, but who:

-- (i) Are defined as homeless under the other listed federal statutes; - (ii) Have not had a lease, ownership interest, or occupancy agreement in permanent housing during the 60 days prior to the homeless assistance application; - (iii) Have experienced persistent instability as measured by two moves or more during in the preceding 60 days; and - (iv) Can be expected to continue in such status for an extended period of time due to special needs or barriers.

-Frequently Asked Questions

-Can an ESG or CoC grant program funded project serve Category 3 households?
+Definition Unaccompanied youth under 25 years of age, or families with children and youth, who do not otherwise qualify as homeless under this definition, but who: (i) Are defined as homeless under the other listed federal statutes; (ii) Have not had a lease, ownership interest, or occupancy agreement in permanent housing during the 60 days prior to the homeless assistance application; (iii) Have experienced persistent instability as measured by two moves or more during in the preceding 60 days; and (iv) Can be expected to continue in such status for an extended period of time due to special needs or barriers.
+Frequently Asked Questions Can an ESG or CoC grant program funded project serve Category 3 households?
 For ESG-funded projects, the answer is yes.
 ESG grant recipients can use this category with adequate documentation to ensure that a household meets the eligibility criteria outlined in the definition above.

-For CoC-funded projects, the answer is no.

-Certification by the nonprofit or state or local government that the individual or head of household seeking assistance met the criteria of homelessness under another federal statute; and Certification of no PH in last 60 days; and Certification by the individual or head of household, and any available supporting documentation, that (s)he has moved two or more times in the past 60 days; and, Documentation of special needs or 2 or more barriers.
+For CoC-funded projects, the answer is no. Recordkeeping Requirements Certification by the nonprofit or state or local government that the individual or head of household seeking assistance met the criteria of homelessness under another federal statute; and Certification of no PH in last 60 days; and Certification by the individual or head of household, and any available supporting documentation, that (s)he has moved two or more times in the past 60 days; and, Documentation of special needs or 2 or more barriers.

-Definition Any individual or family who: (i) Is fleeing, or is attempting to flee, Domestic Violence; (ii) Has no other residence; and (iii) Lacks the resources or support networks to obtain other permanent housing.
-Frequently Asked Questions Do people fleeing or attempting to flee sexual assault, other forms of intimate partner violence, or human trafficking meet the HUD Category 4 definition of homelessness?
+Any individual or family who: (i) is experiencing trauma or a lack of safety related to, or fleeing or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous, traumatic, or life-threatening conditions related to the violence against the individual or a family member in the individual's or family's current housing situation, including where the health and safety of children are jeopardized. (ii) Has no other safe residence; and (iii) Lacks the resources to obtain other safe permanent housing.
+Do people fleeing or attempting to flee sexual assault, other forms of intimate partner violence, or human trafficking meet the HUD Category 4 definition of homelessness?
 Yes.
 Category 4, as outlined in the HEARTH Act, specifically addresses homeless status for survivors of domestic violence, dating violence, sexual assault, stalking, and human trafficking.

-Recordkeeping Requirements

-For victim service providers:

-1. An oral statement by the individual or head of household seeking assistance which states: they are fleeing; they have no subsequent residence; and they lack resources.
+For victim service providers: An oral statement by the individual or head of household seeking assistance which states: they are fleeing; they have no subsequent residence; and they lack resources.
 Statement must be documented by a self-certification or a certification by the intake worker.

-For non-victim service providers:

-- Oral statement by the individual or head of household seeking assistance that they are fleeing.
+For non-victim service providers: Oral statement by the individual or head of household seeking assistance that they are fleeing.
 This statement is documented by a self-certification or by the caseworker.
-Where the safety of the individual or family is not jeopardized, the oral statement must be verified; and - 2.
-Certification by the individual or head of household that no subsequent residence has been identified; and - Self-certification, or other written documentation, that the individual or family lacks the financial resources and support networks to obtain permanent housing.
+Where the safety of the individual or family is not jeopardized, the oral statement must be verified; and Certification by the individual or head of household that no subsequent safe residence has been identified; and Self-certification, or other written documentation, that the individual or family lacks the financial resources and support networks to obtain safe permanent housing.